static-frame/static-frame/doc/source/articles/ftyping.md

         ]) -> TSeriesAny: ...
 ```

 All core StaticFrame containers now support generic specification.
-While statically checkable, a new decorator, ``@CallGuard.check``, permits run-time validation of these type hints on function interfaces.
-Using ``Annotated`` generics, the new ``Require`` class defines a family of powerful run-time validators, permitting per-column or per-row analysis as well as many other validations.
+While statically checkable, a new decorator, ``@CallGuard.check``, permits runtime validation of these type hints on function interfaces.
+Using ``Annotated`` generics, the new ``Require`` class defines a family of powerful runtime validators, permitting per-column or per-row analysis as well as many other validations.
 Finally, each container exposes a new ``via_type_clinic`` interface to derive and validate type hints.
 Together, these tools offer a cohesive approach to type-hinting and validating DataFrames.

 ## The Path to a Generic DataFrame